raymondworkshop/old.myblog/about.md

 You can see some of my projects on [github](https://github.com/muyun), find my slides & research at [here](http://muyun.github.io/research/), share your unique story, or just send me an [email](mailto:wenlzhao@gmail.com).
 <br>

 I like problem solving and reading.
-Outside of the tech world, I also like engineering, product & business, humanlities, and the arts NOW.
 I work as Technical Officer at HSUHK, RA at CityU and HKBU, Software Engineer at HKCREO (a Fintech startup) and Alcatel-Lucent S.A.
 (Nokia Co. now) .
 <br>